apache/pulsar/site2/docs/admin-api-schemas.md

 ```

 </TabItem>
 </Tabs>
 ````

 ### Extract a schema

-To provide a schema via a topic, you can use the following method.
+To extract (provide) a schema via a topic, use the following method.

 ````mdx-code-block
 <Tabs groupId="api-choice"